canonical/starlark/doc/safety/README.md

 It is likely that the dualism of *best-effort*/*cooperative* can be successfully applied in I/O management as well.

-[^1]: While time is typically a derivative resource (i.e. a function of memory, I/O and CPU cycles), it primarily influences the user's perception, making it important in its own right.
+[^1]: Whilst time is a derived resource (i.e. a function of memory, I/O and CPU cycles), it primarily influences the user's perception, making it important in its own right.

-[^2]: Although it is possible to react before termination (e.g. cgroups) or isolate the execution of each part of the application in a different process for finer granularity, this approach is more resource-intensive and necessitates inter-process communication (IPC) and/or per-platform solutions.
+[^2]: Although it is possible to react before termination (e.g. using *cgroups*) or to isolate the execution of each part of the application in a different process for finer granularity, these approaches are more resource-intensive and necessitate IPC and/or per-platform solutions.

-[^3]: [C++](https://en.cppreference.com/w/cpp/named_req/Allocator) and [Rust](https://doc.rust-lang.org/std/alloc/trait.Allocator.html), for example, support custom allocators throughout the standard library.
+[^3]: [C++](https://en.cppreference.com/w/cpp/named_req/Allocator) for example, support custom allocators throughout the standard library.

-[^4]: [Java](https://docs.oracle.com/en/java/javase/20/docs/api/java.base/java/lang/foreign/Arena.html) is developing arenas.
-C has been using arenas for performance in various projects (e.g., [Apache Httpd](https://apr.apache.org/docs/apr/1.5/group__apr__allocator.html)).
+[^4]: C has been using arenas for performance in various projects for decades (e.g., [Apache Httpd](https://apr.apache.org/docs/apr/1.5/group__apr__allocator.html)).
+[Rust](https://crates.io/crates/bumpalo) has many crates for arenas.
+[Java](https://docs.oracle.com/en/java/javase/20/docs/api/java.base/java/lang/foreign/Arena.html) is developing arenas.
 Go doesn't have them, but there is [some discussion](https://github.com/golang/go/issues/51317) about them.

-[^5]: While it is true that fibers or coroutines *in general* do not depend on the platform, some implementations still rely on details to ease the job of the compiler or overcome certain compiler limitations (like the lack of coroutines).
+[^5]: While it is true that fibers *in general* do not depend on the platform, some implementations still rely on details to ease the job of the compiler or to overcome certain limitations, such as a lack of coroutines.

 [^6]: Since a cancellation token (or abort signal) can be given a timeout, cooperative (or best-effort) cancellation manages *time* as well as some other sources of cancellation.